In this post, we will show you how to switch or change BIOS Mode from Legacy to UEFI without reinstalling Windows 11/10.

 - Your computer’s motherboard should support both Legacy and UEFI.

-- Your computer should be running the latest Windows version on an MBR Partition.
+- Your computer should be running the latest version of Windows on an MBR Partition.

 Please be careful as following the instructions wrongly could make your PC unbootable.